|

 safely with inexpensive baits made from boric acid

-(borate) if the infestation is not too large.
+(borate), if the infestation is not too large.
 Baits

-insecticide.
+insecticide like borate.
 The idea is that ants find the sugary

 bait and carry some back to the nest where insecticide